Orgasm alone, but not with partner

 —Waiting for ecstasy

-Since you orgasm through masturbation, have you thought about playing show and tell with your partner?
+Since you are able to orgasm through masturbation, have you thought about playing show and tell with your partner?
 Many couples enjoy masturbating in front of or with each other.
-Watching you pleasure yourself may be a big turn-on for your partner, and it gives him the opportunity to learn just how you like to be touched.
+Watching you pleasure yourself may be a big turn-on for your partner, and it gives him the opportunity to learn just how you like to be touched (and discover any other erogenous zones above and beyond the clitoris and/or g-spot that get your motor running).
 Like any new sexual activity, masturbating with your partner may feel risky or embarrassing at first, but you both have a lot to gain by showing him what makes you tick.

-As for your partner, you mentioned that he often comes right away, leaving you little time to rev up your engine.
+You also mention not being able to focus enough to reach orgasm with your partner.
 Would it help you both feel more relaxed if you slow down the pace during intercourse?
-One option for vaginal sex is a woman-on-top position so you can control the speed and depth of penetration, or you can try an interlude of mutual masturbation or oral pleasure to prolong your lovemaking session.
-For more ways to help your partner put off getting off, see Prolonging arousal/Lasting longer in the Go Ask Alice!
-Sexuality archives.
+One option for vaginal sex is a woman-on-top position; that way, you can control the speed and depth of penetration.
+You can also try an interlude of mutual masturbation or oral pleasure to prolong your lovemaking session — giving you more time to get acquainted with those transcendental sensations.